The 5 coolest experiential activations and installations from around the world.

 Aperol launched a summer installation in London’s hub of creativity and technology – Shoreditch.
 The Aperol Big Spritz Social pop-up took place at the Electric Light Station and showcased an array of interactive attractions such as a Vespa carousel, slides and ball pits, an orange canal and the world’s biggest ever Aperol Spritz Bar with various DJs performing throughout the day.

 The orange canal is definitely a highlight with customers being encouraged to row across it to get to the Spritz bar.
-That wasn’t all however, with homemade pizza being served along with two free Aperol Spritz with each ticket priced at £10.
+That wasn’t all, however, with homemade pizza being served along with two free Aperol Spritz with each ticket priced at £10.

 This balance is the key to successful experiential brand activations or installations.
 The delicate mix between the digital and the physical is crucial.
-Too much of the digital ‘shareability’ will result in people being glued to their phone whilst posting photos and videos, using the brands hashtags to show the world where they are and what they are doing.
+Too much of the digital ‘shareability’ will result in people being glued to their phones whilst posting photos and videos, using the brand’s hashtags to show the world where they are and what they are doing.
 Too much physical will result in visitors having an amazing time, yet the brand suffering from the lack of free marketing customers can offer through social media platforms.

 Brands can certainly learn from these experiential activations and installations.
 All five experiences have shown the formula is similar no matter if the event is free or not.
 They consider the balance which encompasses just the right amount of physical and digital elements to create an experience that is immersive, engaging and shareable.
 As the world becomes more technologically advanced, maintaining this balance will become even more important.